simolus3/drift/docs/content/en/docs/platforms.md

 description: All platforms supported by moor, and how to use them
 ---

-Being built ontop of the sqlite3 database, moor can run on almost all Dart platforms.
+Being built ontop of the sqlite3 database, moor can run on almost every Dart platform.
-Since the initial release of moor, the Dart and Flutter ecosystems have changed a lot (`dart:ffi` wasn't a even thing when moor first came out).
+Since the initial release of moor, the Dart and Flutter ecosystems have changed a lot.
+For instance, `dart:ffi` wasn't a thing when moor first came out, and now it's the basis for moor's most popular implemention.
+To clear confusion about different moor packages and when to use them, this document lists all supported platforms and how to use moor when building apps for them.

 To achive platform independence, moor separates its core apis from a platform-specific database implementation.
 The core apis are pure-Dart and run on all Dart platforms, even